Mikeysax/mikey/README.md

 ```$ mikey g fileType```

-A list of custom templates of that file type will be displayed.
-A prompt will be displayed in the console for template choice and desired file name.
+A list of custom templates of that file type will display.
+A prompt will display in the console for template choice and desired file name.
 The template file name will be used by default if no new name is entered.
 File selection is <strong>without the .js extension</strong>

 ___
 #### Deleting Custom Files from Custom Templates: